 A hookah diving system, also known as surfaced supplied air, is a great way to move up to traditional scuba diving after you've mastered snorkeling.
 It mixes the ease and freedom of snorkeling with the underwater breathing capabilities of scuba.
 Note that when purchasing a hookah diving system, you must present proof of your scuba certification.

-Hookah diving, or "snuba diving" consists of a battery or gas-powered air compressor that delivers air, through a long hose called a down-line, to the diver under the water.
-It can run for 3 to 3.5 hours on a tank and supply air to more than one diver at a time (depending upon the size).
-Hookah diving is usually done in less than 40 feet of water; however some systems are designed to work well down to 65 feet.
+Hookah diving, also referred to as Tankless Diving, consists of a battery or gas-powered air compressor that delivers air through a long hose called a down-line, to the diver via a low pressure regulator.
+It can run for 3 to 3.5 hours and supply air to more than one diver at a time (depending on the system).
+Hookah diving is often done in less than 40 feet of water; however some systems are designed to work well down to 65 feet.
 For many, the name "hookah" conjures a tall, multi-hosed tobacco pipe out of the Arabian Nights.
 That's probably the reason people are now referring to surface supplied air diving as Tankless Diving.
 Note that we’re using both terms herein.

 Hookah diving does not require the use of a BCD or a first stage regulator.
-Divers wear a harness, which is the attachment point for the down-line and optional weight belts.
-Divers use a second stage regulator that's specifically designed for use with a hookah system.
+Divers wear a weight belt, which is the attachment point for the down-line and optional weights.
+Divers use a low pressure second stage regulator that's specifically designed for use with a tankless diving system.
 A traditional scuba regulator will not work because it’s set up to handle high pressure.

-Though the personal gear requirements of hookah diving are minimal, when you purchase a hookah system, you are required to have a scuba certification.
+Though the personal gear requirements of hookah diving are minimal, when you purchase a tankless diving system, you are required to have a scuba certification.
 The reason is simple: all the safety precautions that apply to scuba diving also apply to hookah diving.
 You need to learn and understand things like decompression stops, how to use compressed air and dive computers, and other safety factors.
-Decompression sickness (DCS), commonly called "the bends," happens when a diver comes to the surface too quickly.
+Decompression sickness (DCS), commonly called "the bends”, happens when a diver comes to the surface too quickly.
 It's a serious health and safety issue and can happen with hookah diving.